 In most cases we would take at least 2 people on each tour, however we suggest to make an enquiry to see if there is any opening for solo travellers.

 Yes you can, all our tours are “open” and organised on demand, this means that we will organise them upon client’s request, and we reserve to add more travellers to the tour.
 If this is the case the price per person will be lower.
 Our tours will be always be small and personal, we do not organise scheduled tours on big coaches.

 Yes we do not store any details on our servers, nor on our computers, all details are passed directly to the processor to charge the fees from your card.
 We are PCI compliant and we received regular safety scans from Trustwave to make sure that our site does not have any flaws.
 The check out page is securely encrypted by COMODO SSL.

 It is up to the guide to come with you on your vehicle or he or she will drive own car and the client is to follow.
 We strongly suggest the second option where the client follows the guide car.

 We are open for tours 7 days a week, however when possible we suggest to avoid Sundays and national holidays.
 Nevertheless we have organised tours on any day of the year in the past.

-You will need to be 18 with a valid international driving licence, if you are below this age you can take a ride as a passenger, the instructor will drive for you.
+You will need to be 21 with a valid international driving licence to drive on the road and over 18 if you drive on the track only, if you are below this age you can take a ride as a passenger, the instructor will drive for you.

 Yes but the only model that take passenger is the Ferrari California which is a 2 + 2 car.